osquery/osquery/docs/wiki/deployment/yara.md

 # Introduction

-I recently put [YARA](https://github.com/plusvic/yara) inside [osquery](https://osquery.io) and thought I would provide some details on how to use it.
 There are two YARA related tables in osquery, which serve very different purposes.
-The first table, called **yara_events**, uses osquery's pub-sub framework to monitor for filesystem changes and will execute YARA when a file change event fires.
+The first table, called **yara_events**, uses osquery's [pub-sub](https://osquery.readthedocs.org/en/latest/development/pubsub-framework/) framework to monitor for filesystem changes and will execute YARA when a file change event fires.
 The second table, called **yara**, is an on-demand YARA scanning table.

+Both of these tables are considered a beta feature right now.

 # Configuration

 The configuration for osquery is simple.
-Here is an example config (I've left out the non-relevant parts):
+Here is an example config:

 ```
+{
   // Description of the YARA feature.
   "yara": {
     "signatures": {